-Marten is a staff writer for us.
-He has a much different body type from me: He is 6’7″ and weighs about 230 lb; I am 5’9″ and 160 lb.
+Marten is a staff writer for us and has a much different body type from me: He is 6’7″ and weighs about 230 lb; I am 5’9″ and 160 lb.
 Here is what he thought about these mattresses and how appropriate they are for heavier sleepers:

 In my experience, the Tuft & Needle felt like a 6.5/10 in terms of firmness, and the Puffy felt like a 7.5 or 8/10.
 My experience was different than Joe’s.
 This is mostly because, especially on the Puffy, I am pressing through the soft comfort layer and engaging the support layer beneath.

-When I’m on my back on the Tuft & Needle, I’m not getting quite enough support.
-My hips are sinking in a little too far.
+When I’m on my back on the Tuft & Needle, I’m not getting quite enough support, and my hips are sinking in a little too far.
 When I am on my side, I am feeling some good pressure relief on my shoulders and hips.
-When I am on my stomach, I’m not getting enough support.
-I am bowing in at the hips.
+When I am on my stomach, I’m not getting enough support and am bowing in at the hips.

 On the Puffy, I feel better support on my back than I felt on the Tuft & Needle.
 My hips sink in, but not too far, and I feel decently supported.
 When I am on my side, I am pressing through the mattress and feeling some pressure on my shoulders and hips.
-When I am on my stomach, I need more support overall.
+When I am on my stomach, I need more support and firmness overall.

 If you are a heavier back sleeper, lean toward the Puffy.
 If you are a heavier side sleeper, lean toward the Tuft & Needle.
 If you’re a heavier stomach sleeper, you probably need something firmer overall.